nicksolony/daily_scores/README.md

 1. Welcome to Daily Scores!
   You can check daily Soccer scores from most Soccer leagues in the world.
-2. Please select a country to check scores from the list below:
+2. a) Select a country from a list of countries by entering corresponding country number.(e.g.
-  England
+      1. England
-  Spain
+      2. Spain
-  Germany
+      3. Germany
-  Italy
-  France
-  All
-  Exit
+      ...
+  Enter 1 to select England)
+  b) type start to reload list of countries
+  c) type exit to exit
-3. Based on selection display ordered list of scores
+3. Based on the selection, you will receive a list of leagues played in the country
-4. Select game number to check game details or select Home to go to first screen or Exit
-5. If game number is selected display game details(events)
-6. Want to see more?
-(Y/N) if Yes, taken to main screen, No exit

-TODO: Write usage instructions here
+4.  a) Select a league you would look to see a results for
+    b) type back to go back to main menu

 ## Development